tristan-ekain/eve-ships-flashcards/README.md

 This project provides ready-made flash cards for the flashcard application [Anki][anki], as well as the tools neccessary to create them.

+## Want to Know More?

-You can find more information on the [wiki](https://github.com/tristan-ekain/eve-ship-flashcards/wiki).
+More information about this project, together with downloads, can be found on the [wiki](https://github.com/tristan-ekain/eve-ship-flashcards/wiki).

 ## Legal Notes